dwijnand/scala-runners/README.md

 [...]
 ```

-Or for the most recent nightly, period:
+Or for the most recent nightly (the HEAD of the 2.13.x branch):

 ```bash
 $ scala -2.13.head